branner-non-code/notes/notes/content/Python/Python_methods.md

 AttributeError: type object 'Example' has no attribute 'default'
 ```

 In Python 3, a static method can be called on the class itself or on an instance.
-If you simply omit `self`, the method can be called on the class but not on an instance — `self` represents that instance itself.
+If you simply omit `self`, the method can be called on the class.
+Though, it can not be called on an instance — `self` represents that instance itself.

 ```python
 class Example: